 PGT is performed on embryos conceived by in vitro fertilisation (IVF).
 IVF is a process by which an embryo is created outside the body using an egg cell from the mother and a sperm cell from the father.

+🚯 cfwa.org.au

-After a few days, a cell is removed from the newly created embryo and tested for a specific genetic condition such as CF. Only the unaffected embryos are implanted into the mother's uterus.
-As for all IVF procedures, there is no guarantee of a pregnancy.
-You will need to research the costs carefully as extra fees exist for the PGT component in addition to those associated with IVF.
+After a few days, a cell is removed from the newly created embryo and tested for a specific genetic condition, such as CF. Only the unaffected embryos are implanted into the uterus.